Ordina-JTech/Ordina-JTech.github.io/README.md

 # ordina-jtech.github.io
+This repository contains the content hosted on https://ordina-jtech.github.io/

 ## You can add a blog post
 Blog posts are just markdown documents, so anyone can write them!